On May 18, 2018, I presented this video at the El Mundo Zurdo Conference.

 She has created an abstract language so that people can learn to understand themselves and others regardless of time, space, and geographical borders.
 I hope that with this video that I can let the world know about Gloria Anzaldua’s extraordinary life journey.
 She created a path for many of us to follow her in her footsteps.
 We must all do our part to continue to break down barriers; to keep pushing the boundaries of what is socially acceptable.

-If you enjoyed this, please subscribe to my YouTube Channel.
+If you enjoyed this video, please subscribe to my YouTube Channel.

 You should also check out my blog discussing my experience being in a play called The Panza Monologues.
 The play was written by another favorite Latina author Virginia Grise.